xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 // TODO 4: Modify send method to include the proper eventType name value for queuing plate for manual review. await Send("queuePlateForManualCheckup", "TollBooth/CustomerService", data);
 ```

+> TODOs 5, 6, and 7 will be completed in later steps of the guide.

 ### Task 3: Publish the Function App from Visual Studio